Financial Exploitation of the Elderly in Northern Virginia

 If your loved one has fallen victim to financial exploitation, Hale Ball Carlson Baumgartner Murphy, PLC can help.
 Partners Jean Galloway Ball and Kimberley Ann Murphy have extensive experience in litigating these claims of financial abuse.
 Jean is certified in Elder Law and is consistently selected as a SuperLawyer® and part of Best Lawyers® in the field of Elder Law.
 Kimberley has also been recognized as a SuperLawyer® and Best Lawyers® in Estate & Trust Litigation.

 Financial exploitation is the use of another person’s resources for personal use or profit.
 This can occur when an individual misuses or takes the assets of a vulnerable elderly or disabled person for personal gain.
-Financial exploitation of the elderly often occurs without the knowledge or consent of the elderly adult, depriving him or her of vital financial resources.
+Elder financial abuse often occurs without the knowledge or consent of the elderly adult, depriving him or her of vital financial resources.

 Common types of financial exploitation include: